 Without flood insurance on the cafe, my partner and I borrowed money from friends and family to refurbish equipment and reopen the bakery.
 Sleep was impossible.
 We worked like animals and reopened after seven months, in April 2013.

 After more than three years of waiting, my house was still nowhere near habitable in 2015.
-A regular customer had been telling me about SBP, a nonprofit she worked for with a huge volunteer workforce that rebuilds homes after a disaster.
+A regular customer had been telling me about Saint Bernard Project, a nonprofit she worked for with a huge volunteer workforce that rebuilds homes after a disaster.
 When I learned that they handle all of the paperwork and project management, I finally gave in and called.
 The introduction to SBP was a major turning point — my home recovery is finally going in the right direction.
 They tore down my house in June 2016, and volunteers finished sheet-rocking my lovely, brand-new house in September.

 I’ve never gone through anything like this.
 I’ve been depressed, angry and exhausted, and it has taken a toll on my health.
 I was tenacious, but you get to a breaking point.
 The first year after reopening, I shuffled nickels and dimes just to pay my employees and keep the business open.